-Simply respond with ça va in a neutral to positive tone of voice—only if you are feeling that way, of course!
+If someone asks you how you’re doing, you can simply respond with ça va in a neutral or positive tone of voice (if you are feeling that way, of course):

-To strengthen this feeling (or make it more emphatic), you can add a positive adverb such as bien (well).
+You can also add a positive adverb such as bien (well):

 Ça va bien.
 (Things are going well.)